OpenTranslationBible/open-bible/en-GB/47.2 Corinthians/md/2-corinthians-07.md

 ## 2 Corinthians 7:1

-Therefore, having these promises, beloved, let us cleanse ourselves from all defilement of flesh and spirit, perfecting holiness in the fear of God.
+Therefore, since we have these promises, dear friends, let us purify ourselves from everything that contaminates body and spirit, striving for holiness out of reverence for God.

 ## 2 Corinthians 7:2

-Make room for us in your hearts; we wronged no one, we corrupted no one, we took advantage of no one.
+Open your hearts to us.
+We have wronged no one, corrupted no one, and taken advantage of no one.

 ## 2 Corinthians 7:3

-I do not speak to condemn you, for I have said before that you are in our hearts, to die together and to live together.
+I am not saying this to condemn you, for I have mentioned before that you are in our hearts, to share both death and life together.

 ## 2 Corinthians 7:4

-Great is my confidence in you; great is my boasting on your behalf.
-I am filled with comfort; I am overflowing with joy in all our affliction.
+My confidence in you is great; my pride in you is immense.
+I am filled with comfort; I am overflowing with joy despite all our troubles.

 ## 2 Corinthians 7:5

-For even when we came into Macedonia, our flesh had no rest, but we were afflicted on every side: conflicts on the outside, fears within.
+For even when we arrived in Macedonia, we found no rest for our bodies, but we were troubled on every side: conflicts on the outside, fears within.

 ## 2 Corinthians 7:6

-But God, who comforts the discouraged, comforted us by the arrival of Titus;
+But God, who encourages the downcast, encouraged us by the coming of Titus;

 ## 2 Corinthians 7:7

-And not only by his arrival, but also by the comfort with which he was comforted among you, as he reported to us your longing, your mourning, your zeal for me; so that I rejoiced even more.
+And not only by his coming, but also by the encouragement he received from you, as he told us about your longing, your mourning, your enthusiasm for me; so that I was even more joyful.

 ## 2 Corinthians 7:8